How to Pop Blackheads (The Right Way): Ultimate Step by Step Guide on how to Pop a Blackhead

 - Use your thumbs, not your index fingers.
 You need to use them to “brace” the opposite side of the nose.

 - You can use your other thumb to do the same rolling action while pushing down on the skin.

 - In some cases, using a blackhead extractor tool seems like a wise choice.
-A blackhead extractor or remover tool is made out of stainless steel, and is mainly used by professional beauticians.
+A blackhead extractor or remover tool , like the one below.
+It’s made out of stainless steel, and is mainly used by professional beauticians.

 - The tool basically allows for the application of pressure on a specific, targeted region.
 This will allow you to remove the whole blackhead or at least loosen the blockage so that you can pull it out by using the same rubbing motion.